 - Follow their social media accounts to get a sense of their public image and communication style.

 Use this information to formulate thoughtful questions and demonstrate your genuine interest in the role.
 This shows you are serious about the opportunity and helps you convey how you can make a positive impact.
-Remember, 47% of recruiters may reject candidates who show no prior knowledge of the company.
-This statistic underscores the importance of aligning yourself with the company’s values and mission

 Carefully Analyse the Job Description